fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 export default NoteForm
 ```

-The form works by calling the _createNote_ function it received as props with the details of the new note.
+The form works by calling the function received as props _createNote_, with the details of the new note.

 The test is as follows: